haskell/binary/README.md

 ## Building binary ##

 To build binary you can run the following commands in the binary package folder.

     $ runhaskell Setup.lhs configure
     $ runhaskell Setup.lhs build
     $ runhaskell Setup.lhs install

-If you have cabal installed you can also install the ``binary`` package using it.
+If you have ``cabal-install`` installed you can also install the ``binary`` package using it.

+    $ cabal update
     $ cabal install binary

-If you have your cabal package database updated, it will download and install the last version of ``binary`` released on Hackage.
+These commands will update your cabal database and install the latest version of ``binary`` released on Hackage.

 ## Using binary ##